Josiah Mwangi Kariuki: Political life

 After his release, he managed to secure Kenyatta's approval in starting Nyeri's Kenya African National Union (KANU) branch by visiting him in detention.
 When Kenya became independent, Kariuki worked as Kenyatta's private secretary between 1963 and 1969.
 In the late 1960s and early '70s, Kariuki's relationship with Kenyatta became increasingly strained as Kariuki became increasingly vocal in his criticism of Kenyatta's governmental policies and their results, including high levels of government corruption, widening inequalities, and the deterioration of relations between Kenya and other members of the East African Community.
 In addition, the KANU government under Kenyatta had failed to provide drought relief, and had badly mismanaged the economy in the wake of the 1973 oil crisis.
 A major criticism regarded the unfair distribution of land by the Kenyatta regime.
 After Kenya's independence, the United Kingdom government had given the Kenyatta government funds to buy back land from European settlers.
 However, the land bought back was never redistributed to those Kenyans who previously lived in these settled areas: instead, most of it was given as gifts to Kenyatta's family and friends or as bribes to influence political allies.

-In 1974, he was elected as Nyandarua's member of parliament and became an assistant minister in the Kenyatta government between 1974 and 1975.
+In 1974, he was elected as Nyandarua North Constituency's Member of Parliament and served as an assistant minister in the Kenyatta government between 1974 and 1975.
 This was despite the government having made every possible effort to thwart his re-election, because his popularity among ordinary Kenyans threatened to overshadow Kenyatta's own.
-He was last seen alive at the Hilton Hotel, accompanied by Kenyatta's bodyguard on 2 March 1975.
+He was last seen alive on 2 March 1975 at the Hilton Hotel, accompanied by Kenyatta's bodyguard.

+Death

-The first attempt on his life was on 1st March 1975 when a bus he was supposed to travel in to go to Mombasa was bombed.
+Kariuki nearly died on 1 March 1975 when a bus he was supposed to travel in to go to Mombasa was bombed.
 On 2 March 1975, Kariuki's remains were found in Ngong Forest by a herd boy; his hands had been chopped off, his eyes gorged out, his face burnt with acid and left on an ant's nest.
+As of 2025, his murder remains unsolved.

-When the news of Kariuki's death broke, Nairobi University students marched in protest in the streets of the capital.
+When the news of Kariuki's death broke, University of Nairobi students marched in protest in the streets of the capital.
 The march was broken up by Kenyan riot police and the campus was closed down, not reopening during Kenyatta's lifetime.

-Altogether Kariuki was a larger-than-life figure on Kenya's political scene, and his violent demise was widely mourned by his compatriots.
-He had been a prolific giver and "Expressive Giving" best describes his philanthropy: it was prompted by his desire to express support for something larger than himself and reflected his vision for a nation whose citizens would be able to fend for themselves.
-Accordingly, JM's mode of giving was designed to have a measurable impact on society as a whole.

-Today, JM is remembered by Kenyans predominantly as a hero.
-Increasingly he came to represent the force against the evils that have harmed the country to this day.
-A quote from him is widely remembered: